Just Text Us

 • The Kia Telluride and Hyundai Palisade offer the best combination of third-row usability, cargo space, and value in the midsize 3-row segment.

-• Most midsize 3-row SUVs have a third row that works for kids but is tight for adults on drives over 30 minutes.
-Know this before you buy.
+• Most midsize 3-row SUVs have a third row that works for kids but is tight for adults on drives over 30 minutes -- the Telluride, Palisade, and Chevrolet Traverse are the exceptions worth knowing.

-• A minivan like the Toyota Sienna is worth an honest comparison before settling on a 3-row SUV.
-It beats most SUVs on interior space and practicality.
+• A minivan like the Toyota Sienna is worth an honest comparison before settling on a 3-row SUV -- it beats most SUVs on interior space, cargo, and fuel efficiency.

 A 3-row SUV is the right vehicle for a specific situation: you regularly carry six or more people, you have three or more kids, or you frequently transport extended family.
 If that describes your household, this guide will help you choose the right one.
 If you are buying a 3-row SUV because it seems like the responsible family vehicle, stop here and read our comparison of the best family SUVs in 2026 first.
 A 2-row SUV is the right answer for more families than most people think.